E3SM-Project/polaris/docs/users_guide/seaice/tasks/template.md

-(component-test-group-name)=
+(seaice-category-of-task)=

-# test_group_name
+# <Category of task>

-Description of the test group.
+Description of common characteristics of the tasks.

-(component-test-group-name-task-name)=
+(seaice-category-of-task-task-name)=

-## test_case_name
+## task_name

-In cases where the test cases within a test group share many characteristics, it may be more appropriate to move the certain sections up one level to the test group.
-In that case, the respective section should still be included for each task, specifying any or no differences from the section in the test group level.
+In cases where the test cases within a category share many characteristics, it may be more appropriate to move the certain sections up one level to the common subdirectory.
+In that case, the respective section should still be included for each test case, specifying any or no differences from the section in the shared framework level.

 ### description

-Description of the task.
-Images that show the task configuration or results are particularly welcome here.
+Description of the test case.
+Images that show the test case configuration or results are particularly welcome here.

 ```{image} images/single_cell.png